Tips and Tricks

 • But for clarity, don’t be afraid to go as low as VS2 or SI1, as long as you know where they are.
 Marquises are good at hiding small inclusion.

-• For grading reports, my advice is you only pick a GIA certified Marquise diamond.
+• For grading reports, my advice is you only pick a GIA graded Marquise diamond.

 Learn more about marquise cut diamonds.